ge-m-zhang/cnl/apps/storybook-react-ui/README.md

 When adding new components:

-1. Create component files in `@react-ui/src/lib/components`
+1. Create component files using the `@gmzh/react-ui` components
 2. Add corresponding stories in the component directory
 3. Update the component showcase in `src/Component.tsx` if needed